 Save Our Mangroves Now!
 (SOMN) is such an initiative.
-The Global Mangrove Alliance (GMA) was established This report is developed as part of the collaboration in 2018 by five global conservation organisations in this project.
-Bringing together governments, Conservation International, the International Union for conservation specialists and coastal communities, SOMN Conservation of Nature (IUCN), The Nature Conservancy aims to reverse the decline of mangroves to restore (TNC), Wetlands International, and World Wildlife biodiversity, protect livelihoods and mitigate against the Fund (WWF).
-It now represents a partnership of over impacts of the climate crisis.
-It is a joint initiative by the 30 organizations with a joint strategy to increase German Federal Ministry for Economic Cooperation and global awareness of the value of mangroves, ensure Development (BMZ), World Wildlife Fund (WWF), the integration of mangroves in conservation, climate International Union for Conservation of Nature (IUCN) and development policy, drive scaled-up conservation and Wetlands International.
-SOMN envisions a world and restoration efforts on the ground and promote with thriving mangrove habitats that work in harmony and leverage investment in mangroves.
-Varying with local communities.
-Its mission is to mobilize compositions of the GMA organisations collaborate in regional initiatives and national collaborations to action by facilitating policymaking, programmes and implement the GMA vision. investments that regenerate mangrove ecosystems, tackle climate change and provide livelihoods, with an ambition to ensure that mangrove ecosystems are conserved, restored and sustainably used to the benefit of people and nature, locally and globally.
+This report is developed as part of the collaboration in this project.
+Bringing together governments, conservation specialists and coastal communities, SOMN aims to reverse the decline of mangroves to restore biodiversity, protect livelihoods and mitigate against the impacts of the climate crisis.
+It is a joint initiative by the German Federal Ministry for Economic Cooperation and Development (BMZ), World Wildlife Fund (WWF), the International Union for Conservation of Nature (IUCN) and Wetlands International.
+SOMN envisions a world with thriving mangrove habitats that work in harmony with local communities.
+Its mission is to mobilize action by facilitating policymaking, programmes and investments that regenerate mangrove ecosystems, tackle climate change and provide livelihoods, with an ambition to ensure that mangrove ecosystems are conserved, restored and sustainably used to the benefit of people and nature, locally and globally.